sujanps2003/Brower-history-ui/README.md

-## The implemented logic is in App.jsx
+## The implemented logic is in App.js